An official supplement for Humanity, Blessed that expands the rules for more Endeavors

 Stealth Buttons

 AlarmType: Global.
 Activation: Activated when you end your turn on it.
 Effect: The Eye enters wake mode.
-Passive: When a rogue fails a Check or Sparks a roll, add another Alarm button above this one if there is not one there already.
+Passive: When a rogue fails a Check or Sparks a roll, add an Alarm button above this one if there is not one there already.
 Cumulative: Alarm buttons that would move to or be placed at a position outside 1–20 instead move up or down by 20 until in that range.
-If multiple would move to or be placed at the same position, all but one there are removed.
+If multiple would move to or be placed at the same position, all but the oldest there are removed.

 ObjectiveType: Global.
 Activation: None.
 Effect: None.